 Wall Street in 18th Century

-Wall Street entered 18th century with the City Hall at the corner of Nassau Street under construction.
-The New York's second City Hall was built, from 1699 to 1703, at the present site of the Federal Hall National Memorial (26 Wall Street).
+Wall Street entered 18th century with the New York's second City Hall under construction.
+The building, facing Broad Street, was built from 1699 to 1703, at the present site of the Federal Hall National Memorial (26 Wall Street).
 George Washington was inaugurated here, On April 30, 1789, as the first President of the United States of America.
 New York City was then the national capital.

 The William Pitt statue by English artist Joseph Wilton (1722-1803) was commissioned in 1768 and installed in September 7, 1770, at William Street.
 It was partially destroyed in September, 1776.
 William Pitt (1708-1778), Earl of Chatham, was a parliamentary hero, who championed the cause of the American colonies against the Stamp Act.